Cultural Diversity and Its Impact on Governance: Theoretical Background

 More to the point, some cultures are better at productive enterprises and economic creativity, than others \citep{Williams2010}, or as \citet[p.\ 276]{Landes1998} put it: `institutions and culture first; money next'.
-An especially debilitating result can be met across cultures with an anti-capitalist cultural bias \citep{Chakraborty2015}.
+Also, as Chakraborty observed \citep{Chakraborty2015}, if prevalent national culture has an anti-capitalist bias it would have a debilitating effect on the economic activity.
 Mixing cultures does not seem to be good for business either, as there is also proven negative correlation between cultural heterogeneity and economic performance measured by either GDP, growth or productivity (\citealp{Pool1972, Lian1997, Nettle2000, Grafton2002, Alesina2003}, i.a.).
 Finally, international investment can be significantly affected when actors from several countries meet, as culture seems to define much of these encounters. \cite{Rejchrt2015} suggest that with high power distance in their home countries, non-domestic companies will likely not be compliant with host countries' corporate governance codes. \cite{Barkema1997} claim differences in cultural dimensions do lead to untimely dissolutions of international joint ventures.
 Governance, and property protection in particular, seems to be a decisive factor for direct or portfolio foreign investment (FDI versus FPI) with the former dominating in countries with low protection and vice versa \citep{Wu2012}.

 However, the literature also defines two areas where cultural diversity might be helpful to society.
 Both cases fit the economic concept of increased consumer choice where even countries producing the same product, say motorcycles, can trade profitably, so that American consumers can enjoy variety enhanced by German brands of motorcycles and vice versa.
 One of these areas where cultural diversity can be helpful is innovation.
 It has been accepted that highly individualistic cultures with low power distance as well as low uncertainty avoidance and long-term orientation are better in innovation (\citealp{Gorodnichenko2011, Taylor2012}, i.a.).
 As there are many other factors that play a part in the process of innovation such as educational levels, levels of infrastructure or spatial concentration and social milieus \citep{Grozinger2017}, it is not easy to separate out the effects of diversity.
 Moreover, studies on the relationship between innovation and diversity are not common.
 Different cognitive models and the experience of a diverse pool of researchers can bring about better creative outcomes \citep{Niebuhr2010, Stahl2010} while it can also lead to disagreements and a lack of organization \citep{Ostergaard2011, Harvey2013a}. \cite{Zhan2015} suggest that those opposing results are because of researchers using race, ethnicity, nationality and culture interchangeably in their specifications.
 They claim that ethnic diversity dampens innovation input thus impairing innovation output but if ethnic diversity is sufficiently low, cultural diversity can increase innovation output.
 If the results of this paper can be replicated on a larger sample size it might change HR and admission policies for universities and research facilities alike.